ederzadravec/lassie-ui/docusaurus/docs/getting_started.md

 To install `lassie-ui`:

+run

+`yarn add @ederzadravec/lassie-ui`

+or

-run `yarn add @ederzadravec/lassie-ui` or `npm install @ederzadravec/lassie-ui`
+`npm install @ederzadravec/lassie-ui`

 Also install the necessary dependencies:

+run

+`yarn add styled-components react-native-vector-icons react-native-text-input-mask`

+or

-run `yarn add styled-components react-native-vector-icons` or `yarn install styled-components react-native-vector-icons`
+`yarn install styled-components react-native-vector-icons react-native-text-input-mask`

 ## How to Use